driv/website/content/en/docs/faq/advanced-configuration/mysql-server-vars.md

 ```sh
 $ vtctldclient -server localhost:15999 ExecuteFetchAsDba zone1-0000000100 "show variables like 'sync_binlog'"+---------------+-------+| Variable_name | Value |+---------------+-------+| sync_binlog   |     0 |+---------------+-------+
 ```

-## Examples of how to use Vitess components

-We have a couple of step through examples in Github [here](https://github.com/aquarapid/vitess_examples).
-Currently, these cover Operator Backup and Restore, Create Lookup Vindex, and VStream.